Ulidavaru Kandanthe

 The film was geared up to be sent to the Cannes Film Festival, and released on 28 March 2014, to generally positive reviews from film critics who acclaimed the direction, performances of Rakshit Shetty and Sheetal Shetty, and cinematography.
 The film was the first in Kannada to be shot entirely in sync sound technology.
-The movie was praised for its regional authenticity in depicting Tulu Nadu and its people.
-It has gained a cult following, soon established as a cult classic in Kannada Film Culture and became a part of the modern Kannada New Generation Cinema Age kick-started by Lucia (2013).
+It was praised for its regional authenticity in depicting Tulu Nadu and its people.
+However, it turned out to be a box-office bomb on its release but later attained a cult following.

-The film has been remade in Tamil starring Nivin Pauly as Richie (2017).
+It has since been established as a cult classic in Kannada cinema, and had become a part of the modern new wave cinema that was kickstarted by Lucia (2013).
+It was dubbed in Hindi as Balwaan Badshah and remade in Tamil starring Nivin Pauly as Richie (2017).